Lower Back Pain

 What helps lower back pain?

-Most plans work best when they combine education, movement, and graded strengthening.
+Most lower back pain plans work best when they combine education, movement, and graded strengthening.
+The right mix depends on your symptoms, irritability, goals, and how long the problem has been there.

 1) Physiotherapy treatment and education

-A physiotherapist may use hands-on treatment, targeted exercise, and coaching on pacing and lifting.
-Many people improve when they build strength and tolerance gradually.
+A physiotherapist may use hands-on treatment, targeted exercise, and advice on pacing, lifting, and daily movement habits.
+Many people improve when they understand what is driving symptoms and build confidence gradually.
 Start here: back pain relief with physiotherapy.

 2) Strength and core control